 Remember, you will require the assistance of your project team for some of the Project Closure work, so if possible, don’t release all them to their functional areas until the Project Closure process is complete.

 These project closure activities are initiated following your meeting (described above) with your Customer and Project Sponsor and other primary Stakeholders.
-During this meeting, the stakeholder have reviewed the end-user acceptance and confirmed that you and your project team have satisfied the project objectives.
+During this meeting, the stakeholders have reviewed the end-user acceptance and confirmed that you and your project team have satisfied the project objectives.
 You are instructed to closeout the project.

 There will be several areas of “clean-up” to address before announcing the project success and closure: